msg-byu/getting-started/README.md

 # Getting Started

+Welcome to the Materials Simulation Group(MSG)!

-A guide to getting started in the Materials Simulation Group (MSG) with python, Travis CI, Sphinx, GitHub and general scientific computing.
-This guide doesn't assume any prior programming experience.
+This guide will help you get started with Python, Travis CI, Sphinx, GitHub and general scientific computing.
+Whether you have previous programming experience or not, we'll cover the basics you need in this tutorial.

 What follows is meant to be an introduction to the tools and skills you need to be an effective member of the MSG group and to become a